ehrpg/qstar/docs/character/index.md

 decipher every text, even older dialects that might not be around anymore.

 Cost
-:   1t+6 (Linguistics)
+:   1t-60 (Linguistics)

 </div>

 ### Learning languages at character creation

 If a character is created, the player can spend Character Points to learn new languages, or to improve his native language.
-Each step costs 1 Character Point.
+The cost to learn is different for each step: *Basic* costs 25 CP, *Normal* costs 25 CP, *Master* costs 50 CP.

-Spending Character Points for languages also counts towards the skill bonus for the [Knowledge][] category.
+Spending Character Points for languages also counts towards the [Knowledge][] score.

 --8<-- "_links.md"